Processing Amplicon Long Read Data#

 # !pip install matplotlib

-# !pip install seaborn
+# !pip install pandas

 Connection settings#